IQSS/datafest/multiple_approaches_combining_data/installation.md

 **Mac**

-1. For Mac, please download to your `Installers` folder the [Mac ODBC Configuration Script](https://raw.githubusercontent.com/IQSS/datafest/master/multiple_approaches_combining_data/installers/mac/mac_odbc_config.command).
+1. For Mac, please download to your `Installers` folder the [Mac ODBC Configuration Script](https://raw.githubusercontent.com/IQSS/datafest/master/multiple_approaches_combining_data/installers/mac/mac_odbc_config.command) (right-mouse click and "Save Link As...".

 2. Click on the Search icon in the Mac main menu bar, or press Command-Space to bring up the Spotlight search.
 Enter "Terminal" and press Enter/Return when the Terminal application appears.

-3. In the Terminal window that appears, enter the following command:
+3. In the Terminal window that appears, enter the following command (note that 'Installers' is capitalized):

-`bash /Users/Shared/datafest_2017/mac_odbc_config.command`
+`bash /Users/Shared/datafest_2017/Installers/mac_odbc_config.command`

 4. If all installed successfully, you should see a confirmation message.
 If not, you will be informed, and you should download the *.ini files from the GitHub site found at 'installers > mac' and place in your invisible Library home folder.
 If you are stuck, please see the HelpDesk volunteers at DataFest concourse.